 Prospective postdocs not only receive advanced training and research under the direction of their faculty mentor, but also support from campus research grants, contracts, fellowships and external sources.
 Please note that postdocs may not have more than five years of postdoctoral experience, including that from other institutions, nor have previously held a tenure-track professorial appointment, including assistant professor, associate professor, or professor.

 Postdoc appointment titles vary in compensation, benefits, and taxation.
-Appointments fall into three categories, determined by the source of support: Postdoctoral Scholar- Employee, PD Scholar- Fellow, and PD Scholar- Paid Direct.
+Appointments fall into five categories, determined by the source of support: Postdoctoral Scholar- Employee, PD Scholar- Fellow, PD Scholar- Paid Direct, PD Scholar- Non-Exempt, and PD Scholar- Interim.

 Click here for a full definition of a Postdoctoral Scholar.